YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 {{< figure src="/images/comparison--ftse-epra-nareit-developed--msci-world.svg" caption="Comparison of €10,000 invested in the FTSE EPRA/NAREIT Developed fund and the MSCI World fund (source: [Backtest](https://backtest.curvo.eu/compare?portfolios=NoIgsgygwgkgBAdQPYCcA2ATEAaYoYCiADEQEIAsAMgKwCaAnABwDMOAjALpdA%2CNoIgYgKgygogBDACgJQIIHoByrkwJIRwAiApgG4kA2A9gA4kAmIANMKADICqAjACwDMAdgAM3ABxj%2BYltwC68oA))" >}}

 ## Why REITs *don't* belong in a passive investment portfolio
-However, they are also reasons for not having a separate REIT fund in your portfolio.
+However, there are also reasons for excluding a separate REIT fund from your portfolio.

 ### Other funds in my portfolio already allocate to real estate